 All science majors must take ISC 312: Junior Seminar as their writing intensive course.

 Senior Seminar Requirement

 Students must successfully complete ISC 496A and ISC 496B in order to graduate with a B.A. in Chemistry

 It is strongly encouraged that students participate in a summer undergraduate research experience either with a Marygrove College faculty member, or by securing an off-campus internship or fellowship before they graduate.
 Students may receive elective credit for an internship through CHM 388, CHM 488, and/or CHM 491.

 Sigma Zeta National Honor Society

 Sigma Zeta is a national science and mathematics honor society.
 It was founded at Shurtleff College, in Alton, Illinois in 1926.
-Today, more than forty local chapters are active in colleges and universities across the United States.
+Today, more than sixty local chapters are active in colleges and universities across the United States.
 The society encourages and fosters achievement of greater knowledge in the fields of science and mathematics.
 Outstanding scholastic achievement in the fields is recognized through membership in this society.

 Students may be eligible to win the following departmental awards based on their scholarly work.
 The awards are the American Chemistry Society for outstanding chemistry major, the Chemical Rubber Company Award for the highest achieving GPA in General Chemistry I/II, and Outstanding Graduating Science Major.
 Women in the sciences are also eligible for the Suzanne Fleming Scholarship.
 This scholarship is given to a woman who demonstrates financial need, potential in science and on their scholarly work.

 We took a trip to the MG archives and here's what we came out with.
 Look at all those trees!
 Happy… https://t.co/kX5wWCHi9V

 Have you met president Burns yet?
 If not, you have an open invitation to meet her for lunch from 12:30 - 1:30 in th… https://t.co/wCEcP4NI4t